Dev-Dominic/Lab-Registrar/docs/application/controllers.md

 2. Generate new password hash
 3. Return password hash

+**Find User by ID**

+1. Query for user in both the User and LabTech tables
+    * Not Found: return false
+    * Found: return true

 **Verify User**

 1. Query for user in both the User and LabTech tables